Cloud9 League of Legends

-The League of Legends division of Cloud9 (C9) is a gaming team based in Los Angeles, California, and competes in the League Championship Series (LCS), the top-level professional league for video game League of Legends in the United States and Canada.
+The League of Legends division of Cloud9 (C9) is a gaming team based in Los Angeles, California, and competes in the League of Legends Championship of The Americas (LTA), the top-level professional league for League of Legends in the Americas, as a franchised team in the North Conference.

 Established in 2013, the League of Legends division was the founding division of Cloud9.
 The team was originally a player-owned team before they were acquired by Quantic Gaming that same year; weeks later, the contracts of the players were sold to Jack Etienne.

-Under their founding roster of Balls, Meteos, Hai, Sneaky, and LemonNation, Cloud9 won back-to-back LCS titles in their first two years of existence by winning the 2013 NA LCS Summer Split and 2014 NA LCS Spring Split.
+Under their founding roster of Balls, Meteos, Hai, Sneaky, and LemonNation, Cloud9 won back-to-back League Championship Series (LCS) titles in their first two years of existence by winning the 2013 NA LCS Summer Split and 2014 NA LCS Spring Split.
 The team claimed their third LCS title by winning the 2020 LCS Spring Split in what was generally considered one of the greatest season performances by a team in the league's history.
 The team's fourth LCS title came in Spring 2021 after winning the 2021 Mid-Season Showdown.
 Additionally, Cloud9 hold several LCS records, including the highest winning percentage in a single split (92.9%) and the longest game winning streak in a single split (18).

 History

-The team that would become Cloud9 originated after Quantic Gaming released their League of Legends players Nientonsoh, Hai, Yazuki, WildTurtle and LemonNation.
-Afterwards, all five players formed their own team under the moniker Team NomNom.
-The team secured a spot in the Season 3 North American Offline Qualifier for the League of Legends Championship Series (LCS); however, they were knocked out of the tournament in the group stage after losing to Azure Gaming and Team MRN.
-After the loss, Nientonsoh and Yazuki left the team.
+Cloud9's League of Legends division traces its roots back to the disbandment of Quantic Gaming's League of Legends roster, which included Nientonsoh, Hai, Yazuki, WildTurtle, and LemonNation.
+Following their departure from Quantic Gaming, these five players came together to form their own team called Team NomNom.
+However, their initial foray into the competitive scene faced an early setback when they were eliminated during the group stage of the Season 3 North American Offline Qualifier for the League of Legends Championship Series (LCS).
+Azure Gaming and Team MRN proved to be formidable opponents, leading to Team NomNom's elimination.
+As a result, Nientonsoh and Yazuki decided to part ways with the team.

-Team NomNom officially rebranded to Cloud9 (C9) in early 2013.
-On March 17, C9 placed first at the 2013 MLG Summer Promotion Qualifiers after defeating Velocity esports in the finals, which qualified the team to compete in the 2013 NA LCS Summer Promotion Qualifiers.
+In early 2013, Team NomNom underwent a rebranding and officially became Cloud9 (C9).
+The team's emerged victorious at the 2013 MLG Summer Promotion Qualifiers, defeating Velocity esports in the finals.
+This win secured their qualification for the 2013 NA LCS Summer Promotion Qualifiers.
 Cloud9 was then reacquired by Quantic Gaming on April 1.
-With a roster consisting of Balls, Meteos, Hai, Sneaky, and LemonNation, Quantic went undefeated in the Summer Promotion Qualifier, qualifying them for the 2013 NA LCS Summer Split.
-After their qualification, Quantic rebranded the team back to Cloud9.
-The team then changed hands again, as after only 12 days after their qualification, former Team SoloMid manager Jack Etienne bought out the contracts of the players for less than $20,000, officially creating the Cloud9 organization.
+The roster, consisting of Balls, Meteos, Hai, Sneaky, and LemonNation, went undefeated in the Summer Promotion Qualifier, earning them a spot in the 2013 NA LCS Summer Split.
+Following their qualification, Quantic made the decision to revert the team's name back to Cloud9.
+However, the team would soon experience yet another ownership change, as former Team SoloMid manager Jack Etienne purchased the players' contracts for less than $20,000, solidifying the establishment of the Cloud9 organization.